-- A modular self-contained platform with TRL 6, based on robotic manipulation for the additive, subtractive, cold-working and metrology, capable of building complex, high-value, fully finished parts up to 10m in length and hundreds of kilograms in weight, in aluminium and steel, and later in titanium as well, with excellent mechanical properties even better than the equivalent forged alloys.
-Modular means that it could be easily scaled or reconfigured to match the precise requirement of the end users, for example: if the end user would like to have a higher deposition rate it can have a system with two, three or even more robots carrying out the additive part of the process;
+- A modular self-contained platform with TRL 6, based on robotic manipulation for the additive and subtractive, capable of building complex, parts up to 6m in length and hundreds of kilograms in weight, in aluminium and steel, with excellent mechanical properties even better than the equivalent forged alloys.
+Modular means that it could be easily scaled or reconfigured to match the precise requirement of the end users, for example: to have a higher deposition rate it is possible to have a system with two, three or even more robots carrying out the additive part of the process;

-- A software package capable of handling the different phases of the production of a component all the way from CAD file to fully finished and inspected part;
+- A software package capable of handling the different phases of the production of a component all the way from CAD file to fully finished part;

 - A software package that enables parallel manufacturing, providing large gains in productivity and reduction in cost compared to the traditional serial processing route;